 Forward video is only fair even at day time, and you will be hard pressed to make out any license plates.
 Rear video during the night is downright poor.

-So, especially bearing in mind its price, this is another 3-way dash camera we recommend you avoid.
+So, especially bearing in mind its price, we recommend you avoid the Vantrue Element 3 dash cam.